brianjasonford/brianjasonford.com/src/roadmap.md

 ## 🚧 In Progress
 - A light/dark toggle.
+- Limit the number of posts that appear on the blog page, and put the rest in an archive.
+    - 2025-03-12 Made blog archive page.
 - Making separate pages for my primary interests (paused until I have more content).

 ## ✅ Done